FAQs (And Some Others)

 We’re visiting London.
 Where should we go to church?

 London brims with wonderful churches to visit.
-A couple of recommendations: if you want an experience of big and bold, go for HTB (Holy Trinity Brompton), the home of Alpha or try All Souls Langham Place (John Stott’s church next to the BBC).
-If you want to visit a welcoming Anglican neighborhood church on a much smaller level, we’re at St Paul’s Finchley.
+If you want an experience of big and bold, go for HTB (Holy Trinity Brompton), the home of Alpha or try All Souls Langham Place (John Stott’s church next to the BBC).
+I always enjoy the majesty of St Paul’s Cathedral, and don’t miss Holman Hunt’s painting or the American chapel at the back.

 Legal stuff